 Jivamukti is a physical, moral, and spiritual practice, combining an active hatha yoga, vinyasa-based physical style with adherence to five core tenets: Shastra (scripture), bhakti (devotion), ahimsā (nonviolence, non-harming), nāda (music), and dhyana (meditation).
 Animal rights, plant-based diet, environmentalism, and social activism are also emphasised.

 Jivamukti Yoga has developed a reputation as the favourite yoga style of many celebrities

 The name Jivamukti is an alteration of the Sanskrit जीवन्मुक्ति jivanmuktih, wherein jiva is the personal living soul, and mukti – like moksa – is liberation from the cycle of death and resurrection.
 Thus the Jivamukti method is "liberation while living".

 Tribe Yoga is a very friendly & welcoming Edinburgh-based yoga and fitness company.
 Their three studios around the City of Edinburgh, offering more than 800 courses every month in South Edinburgh (Tribe Yoga Quartermile), East Edinburgh (Tribe Yoga Leith Walk) & North Edinburgh (Tribe Yoga New Town).

 They are dedicated to creating clusters and communities that bring yoga and fitness to anyone seeking a healthy and balanced life.
 They believe that through movement, they ultimately create happier, healthier people; connected to themselves and others.

 Our classes range from relaxing and restorative through to aerobic and sweaty.
-Their expert teachers will be on hand to guide you through each class.
+Their expert teachers will be on hand to guide you through each yoga class in Glasgow.

 A beautiful boutique yoga studio based in the heart of Edinburgh.